Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |   Thu   |medianSales_SF |  35357.5  |

-This data will be much easier to use in ggplot.
+This data will be much easier to use in `ggplot`.
 For the most part, these are the main operations you will be performing.
 They can be much more complex, but you just went through the main building blocks.
 If you understand what we just covered, you will be surprised at how far you can take it.

 ### Getting statistical information

 We also thought it might be useful to mention a few ways to get statistical data without having to calculate it yourself.
 R excels here and several people have extended it's capabilities.
 I'll show you a couple of the ones I have used the most.
-The _psych_ [@R-psych] library contains lots of useful functions for manipulating data.
+The `psych` [@R-psych] library contains lots of useful functions for manipulating data.